BJL156/Plane-Shooter/README.md

 - Input
 - Sound

-**This project can also be found on Itch.io: https://bjl156.itch.io/plane-shooter**
+**This project can also be found on Itch.io where it can also be downloaded for completely free: https://bjl156.itch.io/plane-shooter**

 ![iconbig](https://user-images.githubusercontent.com/97370242/163685372-c0325a91-f4be-4c13-9564-90b4234574eb.png)